roccomuso/simplest-i18n-js/README.md

 ## How it works

+Include the lib in your page:

+    <script srch="./translation.js"></script>

-To make it works simply add to your elements (*div/span/p* etc.) the class defined in classSelector.
+Then to make it works simply add to your elements (*div/span/p* etc.) the class defined in classSelector.
 By default the class to add is 'translate'.
 And the element identifier name as value of the elemeIdentifier attribute.
 By default something like: